- Performance and fit

 The internationalisation strategy of a prospective partner higher education institution (if one exists) demands particular attention.
 It can be possible to discern from such strategies whether the higher education institution sees its international activities only as a recruitment tool or if there is a deeper understanding of internationalisation as a transformative process for the institution as a whole.
 They also show if administrative structures are also the focus of internationalisation activities and not just teaching and research.
 It is increasingly the case that higher education institutions’ internationalisation strategies also concern key issues such as digitalisation, sustainability and diversity.
 These make it possible to identify the level of overlap between the two institutions in those fields that shape higher education practice.

 This section lists some reference sources to facilitate initial evaluations.
-Firstly the most important sub-criteria are given followed by the information available from each source.
+The most important sub-criteria are supplied first, followed by the information available from each source.
 By way of qualification, it should be noted that easily-accessible written resources are not always available worldwide for the sub-criteria listed below.
-With this in mind, the DAAD continues to expand its comprehensive advice services by offering opportunities for one-to-one conversations such as those provided by the Competence Centre for International Academic Collaborations.
+With this in mind, the DAAD continues to expand its comprehensive advice services by offering opportunities for one-to-one conversations such as those provided by the Centre for International Academic Cooperation.

 A. Reputation